hdatteln/shoppingListBot/HowTo.md

 ## Enable Events:
 1) Go to 'Events Subscriptions' and enable the toggle button:
    ![](images/eventsub1.png)
-2) Enter your events endpoint URL, e.g.: `https://b6c1ae28.ngrok.io/slack/events`
+2) Enter your events endpoint URL, e.g.: `https://b6c1ae28.ngrok.io/slack/events`  (as you develop, if your ngrok URL domain changes after restarts, you need to update this URL setting again)
 3) Once this URL is verified, we can stop the ./node_modules/.bin/slack-verify server.